 woof.
-Had to insert a photo of something sunny here because is it just me, or is this winter extra gloomy!?
+I had to insert a photo of something sunny here because is it just me, or is this winter extra gloomy!?

 Winter sneaks in with its cute first snows and holiday cheer… and then like an efficient lady of the night, she takes all of her charms with her and disappears without a backward glance, and you’re left wondering what you could have possibly been thinking was good about winter.